The Ultimate Guide to Studio Headphones

 But high quality studio headphones can be anything up to 600 ohms.
 If you plug these into a mobile phone, they won’t have enough power, and will suffer in sound quality.

 Normally every model of headphones has its own impedance rating.
-But the Beyerdynamic studio headphones come in a choice of 32, 250 and 600 ohm models.
+But the Beyerdynamic studio headphones make an exception, and come in a choice of 32, 250 and 600 ohm models.

 When looking at amplification requirements, there’s something else to consider too – sensitivity or efficiency.
 This is a measurement of volume at a specific power input.
 It’s typically measured as decibels per unit of power (dB/mW).
 Like impedance, sensitivity also affects volume, but in a different way.